ember-learn/guides-source/guides/release/routing/linking-between-routes.md

 <a href="/photos/1">First Photo Ever</a>
 ```

-When the use click on the link, Ember will run the `PhotoEditRoute`'s `model`
+When the user click on the link, Ember will run the `PhotoEditRoute`'s `model`
 hook with `params.photo_id = 1`.
 On the other hand, if a model object was
 passed instead of the `id`, the model hook will _not_ run.